EssieDing/FanaticusXR_FileUpload/documentation.md

 ## Structure

-There are mainly two directories in the repo, the file-upload-system used the [upload](#1) and galaxy-app used the [presigned url](#2).
+There are mainly two directories in the repo, the file-upload-system used the [Upload with API Gateway and Lambda](#1) and galaxy-app used the [Upload with Presigned URL](#2).

-I have developed the web frontend and backend separately.
+In galaxy-app, I have developed the web frontend and backend separately.

 The frontend pages are in React.